rudderlabs/gatsby-plugin-rudderstack/example-site/README.md

 ### Then, to run the Gatsby Website

-- Make sure to edit the gatsby-config.js file configuration.
-(Add your write key.)
+- Make sure to edit the gatsby-config.js file configuration. **Add your write key.**

 Then, in your terminal in this directory:

 - `npm install` or `yarn`
 - `npm run develop`
+- Visit the site at [http://localhost::8000/](http://localhost::8000/)